 Title: Academic Administrator

-Steven Lee Berk, Academic Administrator at the Texas Tech University Health Science Center, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in medical academics.
+Carol Keeney McCollough, Assistant to the President at Mercer County Community College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in academic administration.

 Coming from a family of educators and musicians, in Ms. McCollough’s present career, she has been able to combine her long-held passions at the professional and civic levels.
 In the first 10 years of her career, Ms. McCollough was an English teacher at Mountain Lakes High School in New Jersey and at Barrington College in Rhode Island.
 She continued to teach at the collegiate level as an instructor of English at Eastern College and Villanova University from 1968 to 1973 and was the director of the resource center at the Central Atlantic Conference from 1975 to 1981.
 Finding success in academic administration, Ms. McCollough served Princeton University as assistant director of planning, assistant dean of the engineering school and manager of the department of history from 1981 to 1991.
 Finally, from 1991 until her retirement in 2000, she was the notable assistant to the president at Mercer County Community College.